sanic-org/tracerite/README.md

 ## Features

-- **Only relevant things shown** - Shows library internals but focuses on where the flow touched your code, and the variables used at the spot.
+- **Chronological order** - Single timeline with the program entry point is at top, and the finally uncaught exception bottom.
+- **Minimalistic output** - Smart pruning to show only relevant pieces of information, excluding library internals where not relevant and avoiding any repetition.
+- **ExceptionGroups** - Full tracebacks of the subexceptions from exceptions that occurred in parallel execution.
-- **Variable inspection** - See the values of your variables in a pretty printed HTML format (or JSON-compatible machine-readable dict)
+- **Variable inspection** - See the values of your variables in a pretty printed HTML format, Terminal or JSON-compatible machine-readable dict.
-- **JSON output** - Intermediady dict format is JSON-compatible, useful for machine processing and used by our HTML module.
+- **JSON output** - Intermediady dict format is JSON-compatible, useful for machine processing and used by our HTML and TTY modules.
 - **HTML output** - Works in Jupyter, Colab, and web frameworks such as FastAPI and Sanic as the debug mode error handler.
-- **TTY output** - Colorful, formatted tracebacks for terminal applications.
+- **TTY output** - Colorful, formatted tracebacks for terminal applications and Python REPL.
-- **Custom CSS** - Implement dark mode or custom look like that in the Sanic Framework with CSS variable overrides.

-## ExceptionGroup Support
+- **Custom Styling** - Theme with your colors by defining CSS variables or tty.COLORS.
+- **Automatic dark mode** - Saves your eyes.

 ![ExceptionGroup comparison](https://raw.githubusercontent.com/sanic-org/tracerite/main/docs/screenshots/group-comparison.webp)
 *Python 3.11+ introduced `ExceptionGroup` for parallel execution errors (e.g., `asyncio.TaskGroup`).
 TraceRite displays these clearly.*